 Human immunodeficiency virus genotypic resistance testing

-If you have been diagnosed with HIV and are receiving anti-viral therapy that is not working effectively
+If you have been diagnosed with Human immunodeficiency virus (HIV) and are receiving anti-viral therapy that is not working effectively

 If your HIV viral load values rise steadily even though you are receiving anti-viral therapy